 This individual must pass all background checks required by the Home Office (no criminal convictions, no bankruptcy, and no previous penalties for hiring illegal migrants).

 The AO must be permanently based in the UK for the period they fill the role.
-For example, someone who is a British Citizen or someone who has a valid resident permit in the UK which covers the duration of the period that they are appointed as an AO.
+For example, someone who is a British Citizen or someone who has a settled status in the UK.
+The only exeption is someone who has a valid entry clearnce or permission to stay as:

 The AO should be a paid member of your staff and should be on the company’s payroll unless this person is an Office holder.
 An Office holder means someone who is the company registered director or secretary, board member of statutory bodies, or crown appointments.
 More details about Office holder can be found here.

-You must have an AO in place throughout the life of your license.
+You must have an AO in place throughout the life of your licence.
 This person must be a permanent employee of the organization.

 The nominated person must always meet the requirements of the AO.

-If you fail to have an AO in place or have an AO who does not meet the requirements, your license application will not be approved, or your license will be suspended or revoked.
+If you fail to have an AO in place or have an AO who does not meet the requirements, your licence application will not be approved, or your licence will be suspended or revoked.

 Who cannot be an Authorizing Officer?